 Christiansen said.
 "We can read stories about a woman doing something, achieving something, overcoming something. ...
 You entered her life for just a moment.
 You put yourself in her shoes.
 So, there's really deep and valuable connection being made.
-And at the same time, you might read that story and say, 'If she did that, maybe I could do - For the many years that Fort McCoy Re-
+And at the same time, you might read that story and say, 'If she did that, maybe I could do something too.""